What is Tai Chi Chuan?

 Grandmaster Chen Xiao Wang and Grandmaster Michael Tse

-Grandmaster Michael Tse is a close student of Grandmaster Chen Xiao Wang.
+is a close student of Grandmaster Chen Xiao Wang.
 Having studied with Grandmaster Chen for many years he has in turn developed a high level of skill, not only in forms but Tui Shou – Pushing Hands.

 Tai Chi Classes – On-line and Hexham area

 The Laojia (old frame) form is the beginning foundation form taught in class.
 It helps cover the principles found in all Tai Chi Chuan forms.
 Practicing Laojia regularly helps us to learn to move from the waist, develop relaxation and have the right posture.
+It is also a very addictive form of exercise and very enjoyable to practice.